JestMeow/Bliding-Staf/README.md

 # Bliding-Staf
 A script for Minecraft: Bedrock Edition that focuses on building efficiently.

-Addon can be downloaded on the builds folder.
+- Addon can be downloaded on the builds folder.
+- Feel free to request changes.
+(I'm too lazy to optimize my code so ples do so for me :3)

 to do: finish a documentation.